JoanNgatia/Algorthm-practice/maps-hashing/hashing.md

 - key, values pairs.
 Hash functions applied on the keys

 **Collisions** occur when a function maps two distinct inputs to the same output.
 To resolve this, linear probing can be employed.
-This involves looking into the hash table and trying to find another open sloy to hold the item causing the collision.
+This involves looking into the hash table and trying to find another open slot to hold the item causing the collision.

+## Hash algorithms
+- SHA 128 and SHA 256
+- MD5